 "the music is just the beginning ..."

 The Green Mountain Youth Symphony holds placement auditions each spring.
 All musicians - new and returning - must audition.
-Auditions determine which orchestra is most appropriate for each student's musical abilities for the following concert season, and the same audition can also serve for GMYS C.A.M.P. acceptance and placement.
+Auditions determine which orchestra is most appropriate for each student's musical abilities for the following concert season.

 Students who wish to perform with GMYS should be able to read music.
 (There may be room in Repertory Orchestra for those who have been playing by ear and are beginning to learn to read music.)

 Wind and percussion players should have been playing their chosen instrument for at least one year.